nya3jp/tast/docs/writing_tests.md

 committer should be specified so that we can file bugs or ask for code reviews.
 The `Contacts` fields should be an array literal of string literals.

-Tests may specify [attributes] and [software dependencies] when they are declared.
-Setting the `informational` attribute on new tests is recommended, as tests without this attribute will block the Commit Queue on failure otherwise.
+Tests have to specify [attributes] to describe how they are used in Chrome OS testing.
+A test belongs to zero or more groups by declaring attributes with `group:`-prefix.
+Typically functional tests belong to the mainline group by declaring the `group:mainline` attribute.
+New mainline tests should have the `informational` attribute, as tests without this attribute will block the Commit Queue on failure otherwise.
 The `Attr` fields should be an array literal of string literals.

-The `SoftwareDeps` fields should be an array literal of string literals or (possibly qualified) identifiers which are constant value.
+The `SoftwareDeps` field lists [software dependencies] that should be satisfied in order for the test to run.
+Its value should be an array literal of string literals or (possibly qualified) identifiers which are constant value.

 [Contacts]: https://godoc.org/chromium.googlesource.com/chromiumos/platform/tast.git/src/chromiumos/tast/testing#Test
 [attributes]: test_attributes.md